Baba Is You: Reception

 Baba Is You won first place at the 2017 Nordic Game Jam.
 It was nominated for the Seumas McNally Grand Prize and won awards for "Best Student Game" and "Excellence In Design" at the 2018 IGF Awards.
-It was also nominated for "Best Indie Game" at the 2019 Golden Joystick Awards, for "Indie Game of the Year" at the Titanium Awards, and for "Best Independent Game" at The Game Awards 2019, and won the award for "Outstanding Achievement in Game Design" for the 23rd Annual D.I.C.E.
-Awards; in addition, it was nominated for "Gameplay Design, New IP" at the NAVGTR Awards, for "Game Design" and "Original Property" at the 16th British Academy Games Awards, and for "Best Indie Game" at the Famitsu Dengeki Game Awards 2019, and won the award for "Best Design" and the "Innovation Award" at the 20th Game Developers Choice Awards.
+It was also nominated for "Best Indie Game" at the 2019 Golden Joystick Awards, for "Indie Game of the Year" at the Titanium Awards, and for "Best Independent Game" at The Game Awards 2019.
+In addition, it was nominated for "Gameplay Design, New IP" at the NAVGTR Awards, for "Game Design" and "Original Property" at the 16th British Academy Games Awards, and for "Best Indie Game" at the Famitsu Dengeki Game Awards 2019.
+Baba Is You won the award for "Outstanding Achievement in Game Design" during the 23rd Annual D.I.C.E.
+Awards, as well as for "Best Design" and the "Innovation Award" at the 20th Game Developers Choice Awards.
 The PC version of the game was among the best-selling new releases of the month on Steam.

 Baba Is You received "generally favorable reviews", according to review aggregator Metacritic.
 Polygon considered it "one of the best puzzle video games in years", with the reviewer observing that it "asks me to toss my assumptions about how rules in video games work, to analyze how and why they exist in the first place.
 And that sort of reprogramming of my brain, oddly enough, happens best when the game is turned off".
 Pocket Gamer was similarly positive, describing it as a "ridiculously complex puzzler that has you questioning not only every decision you make, but how anyone managed to think up something so bizarre", and concluding that it was one of the "most inventive, exciting puzzle games you will ever play.
 It's beautifully simple in its graphics and its core design, but it'll make your brain hurt with how nonsensical the solutions appear to be".

 A criticized aspect of the game is its level of difficulty.
 Game Informer expressed dissatisfaction with the overcomplication that arises from the compounding of variables in later stages of the game, which often resulted in "exhausting and unsatisfying" gameplay.
 GameSpot also criticized the increasing difficulty of later puzzles caused by the language of the operating words, saying that "as the language involved gets more complex, words are ushered in whose meaning seems vague and whose purpose remains hazy, and that can make certain puzzles infuriatingly obscure".